GeorgeAp/JavaMiscellaneous/README.md

 # Java Miscellaneous
 #
-A gym for coding practice
+A gym for Java coding practice